sam-by-name/sprint-3/personal-site-design.md

 Q. What is you site's primary purpose?

-Well, outside of the obvious, my site is my Gym and my playground, I go there to try testand<  experiment with new skills as I learn them.
+Well, outside of the obvious, my site is my Gym and my playground, I go there to test and  experiment with the new skills as I learn them.

 Q. Who is your target audience?